2023 Most Popular Mathematics & Statistics Master's Degree Schools in Arkansas

 Full Mathematics & Statistics at University of Central Arkansas Report

 The in-demand master’s degree programs at Arkansas State University - Main Campus helped the school earn the #4 place on this year’s ranking of the most popular mathematics and statistics schools in Arkansas.
-Located in the city of Jonesboro, A-State is a public school with a large student population.
+Located in the small city of Jonesboro, A-State is a public college with a fairly large student population.

 Of the 2 students majoring in mathematics and statistics at A-State, 50% are male and 50% are female.